International Day of Democracy

 Message from the Director-General

-"On this International Day of Democracy, we are celebrating more than a simple principle of political organization: we are celebrating a particular vision of humankind.
-Democracy is an ideal whose foundations are “the dignity, equality and mutual respect” of people – the foundations of the Constitution of UNESCO."
+"On this International Day of Democracy, we are celebrating more than a simple principle of political organization: we are celebrating an ideal whose foundations are “the dignity, equality and mutual respect” of people – the very foundations of the Constitution of UNESCO."

 ̶ Audrey Azoulay, Director-General